evHitch/REU-project/Final/readMe.txt

 BENCHMARKING INSTRUCTIONS

 Research Papers Used for Benchmarking:
-1) "An Algorithm for Detecting Brain Tumors in MRI Images"
+a) "An Algorithm for Detecting Brain Tumors in MRI Images"
-2) "Brain Tumor Segmentation to Calculate Percentage Tumor Using MRI"
+b) "Brain Tumor Segmentation to Calculate Percentage Tumor Using MRI"
-3) "Efficient Detection of Brain Tumor from MRIs Using K-Means Segmentation and Normalized Histogram"
+c) "Efficient Detection of Brain Tumor from MRIs Using K-Means Segmentation and Normalized Histogram"
-4) "Minimum Time Delat and More Efficient Image Filtering Brain tumor Detection with the help of MATLAB"
+d) "Minimum Time Delay and More Efficient Image Filtering Brain Tumor Detection with the help of MATLAB"

 Files Used for Benchmarking: